Z-Zheng/ChangeStar/README.md

 ---------------------
 ## News

+- 2021/09/24, ChangeStar has been included in [microsoft/torchgeo](https://github.com/microsoft/torchgeo)!
 - 2021/08/28, The code is available.
 - 2021/07/23, The code will be released soon.
 - 2021/07/23, This paper is accepted by ICCV 2021.